-- Our department chairs will participate in an ongoing leadership development program that will focus on critical issues of diversity, inclusion, belonging, and antiracism, with an emphasis on approaches for action and change as a part of leading diverse communities.
+- Our department chairs will participate in an ongoing leadership-development program during the year that will focus on critical issues of diversity, belonging, and antiracism, with an emphasis on approaches for action and change as a part of leading diverse communities.

-- We will develop a diversity-focused learning and development framework for the School that embeds DIB (diversity, inclusion, and belonging) learning into the core Harvard Chan School experience, with attention to content delivery and with consideration for student educational pathways and employee life cycles as a part of that process.
+- We plan to develop a diversity-focused learning and development framework for the School that embeds DIB learning into the core experience, with attention to how learning content is delivered and with consideration for student educational pathways and employee life cycles as a part of that process.
 Among other areas, such a framework will speak to transitional and onboarding experiences, managerial responsibilities, classroom teaching and learning, and research practices.

-- We will develop a School-wide values statement that captures the desired behavioral outcomes reflective of an inclusive and affirming community.
-This statement will inform professional development activities.
+- We plan to develop a School-wide values statement that also captures the desired behavioral outcomes reflective of an inclusive and affirming community.
+This statement will inform professional-development activities.

-- Our Community Impact Initiative will create opportunities to bring students, faculty, staff, postdocs, and research scientists together to facilitate ethical and antiracist engagement with community organizations working to address structural racism within such areas as access to healthcare, housing, police violence, and environmental justice.
+- Our Community Impact Initiative will create an opportunity to bring students, faculty, staff, postdocs, and research scientists together to facilitate ethical and antiracist engagement with community organizations working to address structural racism within a particular context.
+This work may include a focus in such areas as access to health services, housing needs, police violence, and environmental justice.

 In undertaking our work, it is important that we gather, review, and analyze data and information to inform our actions.
 Steps forward should be grounded in the information we have about our community at both the School and the department levels.